9 luxurious fall escapes

 Activities include hiking or paddling your way through the misty Cascade Mountains and nearby waterways.
 Or maybe you'll just want to perfect your apple, pumpkin or pecan pie at one of the lodge's upcoming culinary classes ($85 per person).

-7. Topnotch Resort, Stowe, Vermont
+7. Topnotch Resort: Stowe, Vermont

 At this family-friendly resort in the Green Mountain State, you'll be surrounded by nature's perfect playground.
 You'll also be surrounded by modern amenities, as the lodge -- which has been an area staple since 1959 -- recently underwent a $15 million renovation.